Regional Activist Groups

 We are building an ever expanding Palestinian-Israeli joint activist community that embodies and serves as a model of peaceful coexistence.
 In a society that is vastly unequal, we provide a new model – based on complete equality, dignity, respect and democracy.

-In addition to the local groups, CFP has founded two region-wide bi-national groups: the Theatre of the Oppressed which uses theatre to create social and political change; and a women’s group which provides a space for women to be empowered to express themselves, discuss the challenges unique to women in conflict and lead the movement.
+In addition to the local groups, CFP has several region-wide bi-national groups: the Theatre of the Oppressed Group uses theatre to create social and political change; a Women’s Group and a newly forming Youth Group.
+CFP also has a New Israeli Voice Group, which is unique to the Israeli side and works on media and public perception about the occupation in Israel.